K. P. Appan

 Karthikayil Padmanabhan Appan (25 August 1936 – 15 December 2008), better known as K. P. Appan, was a renowned literary critic in Malayalam.
 Born in Alappuzha (Alleppey), Kerala, Appan worked as a Professor of Malayalam literature at SN College, Kollam, Kerala.

 Biography

-Karthikayil Padmanabhan Appan was born to Poonthoppil Padmanabhan and Karthiyani in Alappuzha on 25 August 1936.
+Appan was born to Padmanabhan of the Poonthoppil family and Karthiyani of the Karthikayil family in Alappuzha on 25 August 1936.
+Appan got his family name, Karthikayil, through matrilineal succession.

 He had his schooling at Sanadana Dharma Vidyalaya there and graduation at SD College, Alappuzha.
 He took his post-graduation from Maharaja's College, Ernakulam.
 Appan began his career as a high school teacher and then joined UC College, Aluva, as a lecturer in Malayalam.
 Later he joined SN College, Cherthala, and then got transferred to SN College, Kollam, in 1972.
 He retired from there in 1992.

 Appan died at a private hospital in Kayamkulam on 15 December 2008, aged 72.
 He had been battling with cancer for almost three years.

 Writing

 He introduced modern European and Eastern literary visions in Malayalam literary criticism.
 Some of his works were Kshobhikkunnavarude Suvisesham (1972), Thiraskaram (1978), Kalahavum Viswasavum (1984), Marunna Malayala Novel (1988), Kalapam, Vivadam, Vilayiruthal (1992) Malayala Bhavana Mullyangalum Sangharshangalum (1992), Bible Velichathinte Kavacham (1994), Penayude Samaramukhangal (1995), Samayapravahavum Sahithyakalayum (1996), Abhimukha Sambashanangal (1997), UtharadhunikathaVarthamanavum Vamsavaliyum (1997).